cloudflare/cloudflare-docs/content/email-security/account-setup/manage-account-members.md

 To edit a user's settings:

-1. Log in to the [Cloud Email Security dashboard](https://horizon.area1security.com/).
+1. Log in to the [Email Security dashboard](https://horizon.area1security.com/).
 2. Go to **Settings** (the gear icon).
 3. Go to **Users and Actions**.
 4. On a specific user, select **...** > **Edit**.